Lightning-AI/pytorch-lightning/docs/source-pytorch/common/trainer.rst

 callbacks
 ^^^^^^^^^

-This argument can be used to add a :class:`~lightning.pytorch.callbacks.callback.Callback` or a list of them.
+This argument can be used to add a :class:`~lightning_pytorch.callbacks.callback.Callback` or a list of them.
-Callbacks run sequentially in the order defined here with the exception of :class:`~lightning.pytorch.callbacks.model_checkpoint.ModelCheckpoint` callbacks which run after all others to ensure all states are saved to the checkpoints.
+Callbacks run sequentially in the order defined here with the exception of :class:`~lightning_pytorch.callbacks.model_checkpoint.ModelCheckpoint` callbacks which run after all others to ensure all states are saved to the checkpoints.

 .. code-block:: python